Early Gains Slip Away for Dow Industrials

 By Corrie Driebusch and Avantika Chilkoti

 Also helping lift the mood was earnings season beginning in earnest, with JPMorgan Chase, Citigroup and Wells Fargo all reporting rising profits.
-A renewed focus on corporate results should help support stock prices in the near term, some analysts and investors say.
+With earnings season now under way, a renewed focus on corporate results should help support stock prices in the near term, some analysts and investors say.

 "We're starting today on a positive foot because we have good earnings," said Kristina Hooper, chief global market strategist for Invesco.
 She said strong third-quarter results will initially boost stocks, but what matters more to investors is commentary by companies on how tariffs, trade tensions and shifts in other markets will impact their businesses.